 - College English I - 3 credit hours

-- College English II or Oral Communications- 3 credit hours
+- College English II or Public Speaking or Oral Communications - 3 credit hours

 - Computer Literacy Elective - 1 credit hour (Must be completed in last 5 years)

-- Humanities and Fine Arts Course- 3 credit hours
+- Humanities and Fine Arts Elective - 3 credit hours

 Students must make application to the program by August 1 meeting all application requirements.
 Students should contact the nursing department at the Technical Center in Atchison, Kansas to obtain an informational packet with comprehensive application requirements.
 The program begins in the spring semester and finishes after the summer semester.
 Twenty students are accepted to the program each year.

 |NUR220||LPN to RN Transition||1|